Ariana Grande Is Not Calling Off Her Wedding To Pete Davidson, Despite Tabloid Report

 But Gossip Cop is on the case and they report that the story is nothing but fake news.
 They report that a source close to Grande told them that Radar‘s claims are untrue and that Grande and Davidson have no plans to call off their engagement.

 The celebrity news watch-dog also points out that Frankie J, Grande, and Davidson were recently spotted holding hands on the streets of New York.
 This doesn’t sound like the actions of someone who doesn’t think highly of his sister’s fiance.
-Furthermore claims that Ariana is fed up of defending the SNL comedian are hard to believe when she recently stood up for him against her fans.
+Furthermore, claims that Ariana is fed up of defending the SNL comedian are hard to believe when she recently stood up for him against her fans.
 The Inquisitr reported that fans weren’t happy that she’d dedicated a song to Davidson on her upcoming album, Sweetener.
 The song is appropriately named “Pete” and some of her “Arianators” expressed that the relationship was too new for Grande to have an entire song about him on the album.

 But she’s standing by her man and her decision.